adityafakhrii/newyear-countdown/README.md

-# New Year Countdown dengan Javascript
+# New Year Countdown with Javascript

 This repository contains Javascript code to create a simple countdown timer that counts down to the New Year.
 ## Features